Official websites use .gov

 Abstracts are evaluated on four criteria: Scientific Merit, Originality, Experimental Design, and Overall Quality/Presentation.

-Your abstract may not have been written appropriately for the FARE competition.
+Answer: Your abstract may not have been written appropriately for the FARE competition.
 Remember, FARE abstracts may need to have more background than would be usual in an abstract for a scientific meeting or a journal article.
 It is also important to remember that your abstract is judged on the basis of other submissions as impartially as possible.
 Not winning the FARE competition has no bearing on, and has no reflection on, the ability to publish your data.

-For FARE winners
+For FARE awardees

 Winners of FARE awards will each receive a $1500 stipend to attend a scientific meeting at which they will present their abstract, either as a poster or an oral presentation.
 FARE winners serve as judges for the following year's FARE competition.